-1) Budapest Great Market Hall (Nagyvásárcsarnok) – When you go to the Great Market Hall, make sure you’re going back to your hotel directly after, because this is where you’ll do your shopping!
+When you go to the Great Market Hall, make sure you’re going back to your hotel directly after, because you will want to do some shopping!
 This is the place to buy gifts for all your friends and family (and of course yourself).
 The first floor is like the biggest Hungarian farmers market you’ve ever seen; fruits, veggies, meats, cheeses, spices, pastries, wine, pálinka.
-(Be sure to pick up some authentic Hungarian paprika!)
+(Don’t forget to pick up some authentic Hungarian paprika!)
 On the second floor, you will find beautiful Hungarian embroidery, folk art, handbags, glassware, ceramic, and pretty much anything else you can imagine.
 There are also a number of restaurants and food vendors throughout the market, so you can grab a quick bite while you’re there.

-3) Boat tour down the Danube – The boat tour is a great way to rest your feet for an hour or so, while admiring the beauty of the city.
-The informational tour will offer you insight to both parts of the country, Buda and Pest.
+The boat tour is a great way to rest your feet for an hour or so, while admiring the beauty of the city.
+The tour offers views and insights to both parts of the country, Buda and Pest.
 Food and drinks are available on most tours.
 This will be your opportunity for AMAZING photos!
-You will be cruising past Parliament, under the chain bridge, and there are even a couple stops for you to get off the boat and get the best possible photo.
+You will be cruising past Parliament, under the chain bridge, and there are even a couple stops for you to get off the boat and get the best photo possible.
 We took this tour during the day, but I would love to go back and take it at night!
 The city is beautiful all lit up, and you won’t get a better view than from the Danube (except for maybe #7).

-5) Hungarian State Opera House – If you are not lucky enough to see a show at the beautiful Opera House, at least stop by for a guided tour.
+If you are not lucky enough to see a show at the beautiful Opera House, at least stop by for a guided tour.
 Not only is the space beautiful, but there is so much rich history filling the theatre.
-On the tour, you will hear stories about everything from how it survived WWII, to funny antidotes about Madonna.
+On the tour, you will hear stories about everything from how it survived WWII, to funny anecdotes about Madonna.
 Some of my favorite stories I came home with, were from the Opera House.

-7) Fishermans Bastion – Not only does this look like a place straight out of Lord of the Rings, but you will not get a better panoramic view of the city than from Fisherman’s Bastion.
+Not only does this look like a place straight out of Lord of the Rings, but you will not get a better panoramic view of the city than from Fisherman’s Bastion.
 It is also a good starting point for a walking tour.
-It is a quick walk to the Buda Castle District, Matthias Church, and tons of shops and cafes.
+It is a short walk to the Buda Castle District, Matthias Church, and tons of shops and cafes.